jspecify/jspecify/docs/docs/spec.md

 1. Does `@Nullable` appear directly on that type usage?
 2. What is the [nullness operator] of that type usage?
 3. Is it reasonable to assume that `null` will not come "out" of it?
-4. Is it reasonable to assume that `null` can not be put "in" to it?
+4. Is it reasonable to assume that `null` cannot be put "in" to it?

 ### The scope of this spec